Xamla/Rosvita.SampleDevice/README.md

 ### Use with Visual Studio Code
 Please install the C# extension ms-vscode.csharp.
 This makes sure you can use 'Go to definition' with F12 and intelli-sense auto-completion is available.
+Explore the code by clicking `F12` or `CTLR + Left Click` everywhere.

 ### Compilation on Linux
+1. Clone the repository to your local machine: `git clone https://github.com/Xamla/Rosvita.SampleDevice.git`
-1. Go to the directory that contains the file `Rosvita.SampleDevice.csproj` e.g. `cd Rosvita.SampleDevice/Rosvita.SampleDevice/Rosvita.SampleDevice`
+2. Go to the directory that contains the file `Rosvita.SampleDevice.csproj` e.g. `cd Rosvita.SampleDevice/Rosvita.SampleDevice/Rosvita.SampleDevice`
-2. Run `dotnet build` (ignore warnings that stem from the `GetWeight.cs` file which was auto-generated with [ROS.net](https://github.com/xamla/ros.net))
+3. Run `dotnet build` (ignore warnings that stem from the `GetWeight.cs` file which was auto-generated with [ROS.net](https://github.com/xamla/ros.net))

 ## Elements of a Device Integration